Salesforce Acquires Qualified: Why Now Is the Time to Evaluate Alternatives

 Competition & Comparison

-How does Salespeak.ai compare to Qualified in terms of architecture?
+How does Salespeak.ai compare to Qualified in terms of implementation time and contract flexibility?

-Salespeak.ai offers visibility into how your brand appears in AI platforms like ChatGPT, Claude, and Perplexity, allowing you to influence how AI describes your product.
-Qualified focuses on website engagement and does not address AI search visibility.
-(Source)
+Salespeak.ai provides visibility into how your brand appears in AI assistants like ChatGPT, Claude, and Perplexity, allowing you to influence how AI describes your product to buyers.
+Qualified focuses primarily on website engagement and does not address AI search visibility, which is increasingly important for B2B buyer research.
+Source

 Features & Capabilities

-Salespeak.ai is an AI sales agent that engages prospects, qualifies leads, and guides them through their buying journey via web chat and email.
-It learns from previous conversations to improve future interactions and provides actionable insights to optimize sales strategies.
-(Source)
+Salespeak.ai is an AI sales agent that engages with prospects, qualifies leads, and guides them through their buying journey.
+It interacts via web chat and email, learns from previous conversations, and provides actionable insights to optimize sales strategies.
+Source

 What are the key features of Salespeak.ai?

-Key features include 24/7 engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, and rapid setup with no coding required.
-(Source)
+Key features include 24/7 engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, and quick setup with no coding required.
+Source

 How does Salespeak.ai qualify leads?

-Salespeak.ai's AI Brain asks qualifying questions to ensure leads captured are relevant, optimizing sales efforts and saving time for sales teams.
-(Source)
+Salespeak.ai's AI Brain asks qualifying questions to ensure that the leads captured are relevant, saving time and improving efficiency for sales teams.
+Source

 Pricing & Plans